-3. Visitor Experiences
+3. Attractors and Experiences

-Enhance Wilsonville's tourism attractors, events and experiences to meet and exceed the expectations of visitors and event organizers.
+Enhance Wilsonville's tourism attractors and experiences to meet and exceed the expectations of visitors and event organizers.

-- 3.1 Encourage active participation by local product-suppliers and farm operators to participate in agri-tourism experiences, including the new Wilsonville-West Linn-Milwaukie Farm Loop. - 3.2 Establish Wilsonville as a bike-friendly city and one of Oregon's premier leisure cycling cities. - 3.3 Initiate and attract cycling events. - 3.4 Initiate programs to ensure that Wilsonville consistently presents outstanding experiences for horse show organizers, participants and attendees. - 3.5 Investigate the feasibility of establishing a signature event in Wilsonville to celebrate the start of horse show season.
+- 3.1 Encourage active participation by local product suppliers to participate in agritourism experiences, including the new Wilsonville-West Linn-Milwaukie Farm Loop. - 3.2 Establish the city as a bike-friendly city and one of Oregon's premier leisure cycling cities. - 3.3 Initiate and attract cycling events. - 3.4 Initiate programs to ensure that Wilsonville consistently presents outstanding experiences for horse show organizers, participants and attendees. - 3.5 Investigate the feasibility of establishing a signature event in Wilsonville to celebrate the start of horse show season.